syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/Overview.md

 # PivotClient

-The **PivotClient** control for ASP.NET MVC provides support to Binds both OLAP and Relational data source.
+The **PivotClient** control for ASP.NET MVC provides support to bind both OLAP and Relational data sources.
 You can visualize the results in graphical and tabular formats (chart and grid).The **PivotClient** control is also used to create and edit a report on-the-fly that is stored for later use.

 ## Key Features